Skip to main content

 6 mentions Positive Neutral Negative

-The music in the game is highly praised for its engaging and charming quality, featuring an enjoyable "Irish jig"-style soundtrack reminiscent of classic 8-bit games.
-Reviewers highlight the music's contribution to the game's replayability and overall appeal, making it a standout aspect of the experience.
+The music in the game is highly praised for its engaging and charming quality, featuring an enjoyable "Irish jig"-style that evokes nostalgia for classic 8-bit games.
+Reviewers highlight the soundtrack as a standout element, contributing to the game's replayability and overall appeal.

 • “I loved the 'Irish jig'-style music.”